National Weather Service United States Department of Commerce

 The Historic Late April/Early May 2023 Snowstorm

 A historic late-season winter storm brought record snowfall and high winds to the UP between 29 April and 2 May, 2023, resulting in dangerous travel conditions, extensive tree damage, and numerous power outages.
-This event was the result of a slow-moving low pressure system that entrained copious moisture from the Gulf of Mexico and Atlantic Ocean, providing favorable conditions for a long-duration, heavy precipitation event.
+This event was the result of a slow-moving low pressure system that entrained copious moisture from the Gulf of America and Atlantic Ocean, providing favorable conditions for a long-duration, heavy precipitation event.
 Snowfall totals ranged from 9–18" over the western UP and 24–48" over the north-central, with May snowfall records broken in some areas.
 There was a sharp gradient in snowfall amounts along the Lake Superior shoreline due to warmer temperatures.
 Wind gusts of 40–50 mph combined with heavy, wet snow led to numerous power outages and hazardous to impassable road conditions.
 The subsequent melt-off of the record snowpack resulted in some flooding impacts as well.

 Image